 Beth is starting to acquire a very select list of MG and PB:

-She's looking for fun, compelling characters dealing with real problems that middle schoolers face: friendship, divorce, gender identity, budding feelings of attraction or a lack of those feelings, feelings of isolation, and found family stories.
+She's looking for contemporary stories that have fun, compelling characters dealing with real problems that Middle School kids face: friendship, divorce, gender identity, budding feelings of attraction or a lack of those feelings, feelings of isolation, and found family stories.
 She's also interested in Fantasy that explores similar themes.
 Books she's loved are: Lalani and the Distant Sea, Wonder, Pet, and Lily and Dunkin

 Submit to Beth: queryme.online/bethmarshea